ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial4-coherent-and-incoherent-scattering/README.md

 ## Scenario of this tutorial

-Using MDANSE we will create three new atom types (`Atm1`, `Atm2`, and `Atm1Atm2`), `Atm1Atm2` will be a combined atom type of Atm1 and Atm2.
+Using MDANSE, we will create three new atom types, `Atm1`, `Atm2`, and `Atm1Atm2`.
+`Atm1Atm2` will be a combined atom type, representing a mixture of Atm1 and Atm2.
 We will calculate the dynamic coherent structure factor (DCSF) and dynamic incoherent structure factor (DISF) for a 50/50 mixture of `Atm1` and `Atm2` and a system of 100% `Atm1Atm2`.
 We will then combine the DCSF and DISF results using the neutron total dynamic structure factor (NTDSF) job.